 Digestive issues are one of the most common causes for concern I hear from my patients.
 Symptoms such as bloating, stomach pains, heartburn, constipation, diarrhea, and even weight-management struggles can be linked to disruption of healthy gastrointestinal (G.I.) processes.
 Living with untreated chronic digestive issues can result in severe health complications.

 Many suffer silently, thinking these ailments are just a normal part of life or a side effect of aging.
 There is hope!
-Here, I share my best advice from over 20 years of practice in integrative, regenerative, and energy medicine for you to start healing your G.I. system.
+Here, I share my best advice from over 20 years of practice in integrative, regenerative, and Quantum Medicine for you to start healing your G.I. system.

 As explored in the video, it’s immensely important to understand that healthy digestive processes are crucial to our overall wellbeing.
 “Overall” includes our cognitive processes and mood/emotions, which are connected to our digestive system by way of the “brain-gut axis” (BGA).
 The BGA is a bidirectional communication system between the enteric nervous system (located in the walls of the G.I. tract), and the autonomic and central nervous systems (1,2).
 Put more simply: what you eat, how you eat, and when you eat can all affect how you feel physically and emotionally.
 In turn, how you feel can influence your eating habits and digestive health.
 It can be a vicious cycle!

 The interaction between the prevalence of G.I. distress and psychology is fascinating.
 Research clearly indicates that symptom severity can be either aggravated or improved by behaviors and mindset (3).
 A large body of evidence points to negative emotions and stress as triggers for symptoms of many digestive ailments, including heartburn, Irritable Bowel Syndrome (IBS), and Leaky Gut Syndrome (4,5).
 I share this to encourage you to start shifting your behaviors AND thoughts to a more positive frequency to begin healing.